AaltoSciComp/python-debugging/features.rst

 - Not all variables can be  `mutated <https://docs.python.org/3/reference/datamodel.html>`_:

   - Mutable types are passed by reference
+  - Mutable types are bound to a new name on assignment
   - Immutable types are passed by value
+  - Immutable types are copied on assignment

 - How do you know if a type is mutable or not?

   - numbers are immutable (e.g. Float)